zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

 By using Azure Arc, your on-premises and multi-cloud resources become visible through Azure Resource Manager.
 Therefore, you can use tools such as Azure Resource Graph as a way to explore your inventory at scale.
 Your Azure Resource Graph queries can now include Azure Arc-enabled resources with filtering, using tags, or tracking changes.

-The "Inventory" tab in the ArcBox Workbook has three sections:
+The "Inventory" tab in the ArcBox for IT Pros Workbook has three sections:

 - _parameters_ - use the drop-down menu to select your subscription and resource group, you also get the option to filter the report by resource type.